Start your WordPress blog today with our simple, easy-to-follow guide.

 Before anyone can access or download the file, they would have to give you their email.

-There are many WordPress plugins you can use for this – some are free with limited features, others are premium.
+You can use many WordPress plugins for this – some are free with limited features, and others are premium.

 It’s quite simple to set up an optin form.

 To install an optin form do the following: